Christmas time in Tokyo

-The Coca-Cola part thus takes over Christmas in Japan.
-Japanese people don't see it (yet?) as an opportunity to offer presents and spend time with their family, but perhaps rather as a romantic event.
+The marketing part thus took over Christmas in Japan.
+Japanese people don't see this celebration (yet?) as an opportunity to offer presents and spend time with their family, but perhaps rather as a romantic event.
 What strikes every visitor in Japan, however, is the incredible presence of Christmas decorations everywhere, and especially in Tokyo.
-Their appear almost starting from November 1st, immediately after Halloween 🎃, and last until early February, although many are taken down at the end of December.
+They usually appear from November 1, immediately after Halloween 🎃, and last until early February, although many are taken down at the end of December.

 As soon as Halloween finished, the pumpkins are replaced with Christmas trees, garlands and Santa Claus figures.
-Tokyo’s squares, buildings and walks with Christmas ornaments.
-Many stores adorn their shelves with kawaii decorations and broadcast songs and traditional music that rocked our Decembers since childhood.
+Tokyo’s squares, buildings and walks are decorated with Christmas ornaments.
+Many stores adorn their shelves with kawaii or Disney decorations and broadcast songs and traditional music that rocked our Decembers since childhood.

-In my opinion, some of the most beautifully decorated areas for Christmas in Tokyo are:
+Below is a selection of places we consider the most beautifully decorated areas for Christmas in Tokyo:

-- Ginza district and especially its large shopping avenue, a little more luxurious with all major brands which redecorate their stores and even entire buildings!
+- Ginza district and especially its large shopping avenue, where all the major luxury brands dress up their stores and even entire buildings with Christmas-themed decoration!

-- Tokyo Sky Tree, which hosts a Christmas market inspired by the famous one in Strasbourg, France
+- Tokyo Sky Tree, hosting a Christmas market inspired by Strasbourg’s (France) famous one;

-- Christmas Midtown in Akasaka district, at the limit with Roppongi, in Tokyo Midtown
+- Christmas Midtown in Akasaka district, at the limit with Roppongi, in Tokyo Midtown;

-There are also Christmas decorations elsewhere in Japan, especially in large cities (Kyoto and others).
+There are also Christmas decorations elsewhere in Japan, especially in large cities like Kyoto and others.

 Merry Christmas メリー クリスマス to you all!